janvmusic/Learning/data-intensive-apps/chapter10.md

 Data modeling happens, but it's **decoupled** from the data collection.

+#### **Diversity of processing models**
+For `MapReduce` processes the data models tend to be very specific to the application that will use the data

+It tends to be more declarative, not just queries.

+**Important** `MapReduce` gave engineers the ability to easily run their own code over large datasets.

+Later, it was found that `MapReduce` has its own tradeoffs.
+Could be really slow or too limiting for certain scenarios.

+However, still a great machine to process various models that can all be run on a single shared-use of clustered machines

+The system is flexible enough to support a diverse set of workloads within the same cluster.

+Not having to move data around makes it a lot of easier to derive value from the data, and a lot of easier to experiment with new processing models

+#### Designing for frequent faults
+Batch processes are less sensitive to faults than online systems, because they do not immediately affect users if they fail and they can be run again

+`MapReduce` can tolerate the failure of a map or reduce task without it affecting the job as a whole by retrying work at the granularity of an individual task.

+**important** `MapReduce` is optimal for larger jobs.
+Jobs that process so much data and run for such a long time that they are likely to experience at least one task failure along the way

 ## Concepts
 **HDFS** => Daemon that allows other nodes to access file stored in a machine